 The only way to know what foods you can and can’t tolerate it to test them!

 Garlic is a high-FODMAP food that contains fructo-oligosaccharides that some people with SIBO don’t tolerate – but for others, it is just fine (or maybe only tolerated in small quantities).

 What About Garlic Infused Foods?

-Some people who develop symptoms after eating whole garlic (like a clove of garlic in tomato sauce) are able to tolerate garlic infused foods (like olive oil).
-That’s simply because the short chain carbohydrates that can cause a problem are in the fiber of the garlic.
-That being said, some people say that even low-FODMAP garlic infused items cause symptoms for them.
+Some people who develop symptoms after eating whole garlic (like a clove of garlic in tomato sauce) are able to tolerate garlic-infused foods (like olive oil).
+That’s simply because of the short-chain carbohydrates that can cause a problem area in the fiber of the garlic.
+That being said, some people say that even low-FODMAP garlic-infused items cause symptoms for them.